HAV0X1014/Pingbypass-Road-Warrior-Installer/README.md

 ## Usage
 1. Make sure `wget` is installed and usable.

-2. Download and move the `pingbypassUniversalInstaller.sh` file to your VPS/VM's home directory (`~`).
+2. Download and move the `pingbypassUniversalInstall.sh` file to your VPS/VM's home directory (`~`).
 This script will not work elsewhere.
 Use `wget https://raw.githubusercontent.com/HAV0X1014/Pingbypass-Road-Warrior-Installer/main/pingbypassUniversalInstall.sh` to download the script directly to your VPS.

-3. Run `bash pingbypassUniversalInstaller.sh`
+3. Run `bash pingbypassUniversalInstall.sh`

 4. Follow the prompts printed into the console and type your answers to each.